Contemplating your conference website design but not sure where to start? We’ve got you covered.

 The same rule applies to designing your conference website.
 If you overwhelm visitors with multiple calls to “submit now” “check out the schedule” and “register today” on each page, you’ll bamboozle them.

 Instead, think carefully about which call to action should sit on each page.
 Then give it pride of place near the top.
 Here’s an example of the American Geophysical Union’s fall meeting microsite, complete with a “submit now” call to action on the homepage.
+You could use some promotional products to help drive traffic.

 A clear call to action on the AGU conference website